Nalder History, Family Crest & Coats of Arms

 Early Notables of the Nalder family (pre 1700)

 Notables of the family at this time include John Eldred (1552-1632), an English traveler and merchant.
 Born in New Buckenham, Norfolk, after his parents moved from Suffolk, he traveled to Tripoli and returned home with a ship full of goods that were sold making him a wealthy man with a large fortune.
 His son, Sir Revett Eldred, 1st Baronet of Saxham Magna Suffolk (d. c.
 1653) held the title but became extinct on his death.
 Thomas Eldred (1561-1624)...

-Another 104 words (7 lines of text) are included under the topic Early Nalder Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Nalder Notables in all our PDF Extended History products and printed products wherever possible.